![]() |

 Outside the social setting, however, the majority of binge drinkers don’t abuse alcohol.
 Although alcoholics, indulge in binge drinking, they more often than not drink much more frequently.
 An alcoholic is addicted to alcohol and cannot function without it, so will always try to have alcohol in their bloodstream.

-In short, most binge drinkers are not alcoholics, even though most alcoholics can be binge drinkers.
+In short, not everyone who binge drinks has an AUD or alcohol use disorder, even though most alcoholics can be binge drinkers.

 Binge drinking may seem pretty harmless and fun at face value, but if not controlled, it can lead to alcoholism and long-term abuse.